benjamindraper1996/CI_PP2_FoxPhotography/README.md

 ## Design

 ### Design Choices
+The website design was made to reflect on the business owner’s preference, they preferred to have a much brighter colour palette so that it would attract people into the website.

 ### Colour
 For the colour scheme the website owner has chosen to implement a dark and light theme while also adding alot of vibrant colours to make it very eye catching.
 To narrow down the colours I used https://coolors.co/ an example of both the dark and light theme are shown below.
 <br>